cnr-ibba/dockerfiles/compose/registry/README.md

 $ update-ca-trust
 ```

-Remeber to restart docker service, in order that registry works correctly.
+Remember to restart docker service, in order that registry works correctly.
 More information
 could be found [here][docker-insecure].
 The same certificate MUST be copied in all
 docker host in which registry needs to be reached.